-Luckily, I happened to have raw cream culturing* on the kitchen counter and ripe strawberries in the garden!
-Below is the recipe that the boys and I made up.
-Though I typically wait to go public with a recipe until it’s been made at least 3 times (more like 30), we thought the results were pretty good, and the summer short, so we are sharing it right away!
+I had raw cream culturing* on my counter, so the boys gathered the berries.
+Below is our recipe.
+I usually wait to go public with a recipe until I make at least 3 x’s (more like 30!), but we like the results, and summer is short, so here it is.

 1-2 fresh, raw egg yolks (pasture-raised)